 John D’Amico, CPA and Philip Marciano, CPA, CGFM – Marks Paneth LLP

-This session will provide an overview and update of the most recent single audit and government auditing standards (yellow book) changes, and an overview of the 2020 Compliance Supplement Addendum.
-In addition this session will also take a look at common single audit auditor deficiencies and some suggestions for auditors to avoid the most common errors.
+This session will provide an overview and update of the most recent single audit and government auditing standards (Yellow Book) changes and the 2020 Compliance Supplement Addendum.
+Common single audit deficiencies will be reviewed, and suggestions will be provided to help auditors avoid these errors.

 Department of Education Update